penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-teachers-teacher-properties-periodssettings-periodsetting.md

 Indicates if it should avoid free gaps between sessions for the teacher.
 It is a ponderable condition.

+> If did not specify, the motor will assign a true value.
+>

 `avoidGapsBetweenSesions`

 -   is optional